ncborcherding/ncborcherding.github.io/_pages/cv.md

 Invited Presentations
 ======
+* Single-cell profiling of cutaneous T-cell lymphoma reveals underlying heterogeneity associated with disease progression.
+(May 2019).
+Presented at the Society for Investigative Dermatology Annual Meeting in Chicago, Illinois.
 * Transcriptional Heterogeneity in cancer-associated regulatory T cells is predictive of survival.
 Presented at the Single-Cell RNA sequencing Symposium by the Iowa Institute of Genetics, Iowa City, Iowa.
 * Paracrine Regulation of Breast Cancer Tumorigenesis.
 (2016, April).
 Presented at the Midwestern Association of Graduate Schools Annual Conference in Chicago, Illinois.

 National or Regional Abstracts
 ======
+*   **Borcherding, N.**, Crotts, S., Ortolan, L., Bormann, N., & Jabbari, A. (2020, May).
+Single-cell mRNA sequencing of murine and human alopecia areata identifies immune cell profiles predictive of human disease state.
+Presented at the Academy of Clinical Laboratory Physicians and Scientists Annual Meeting in Iowa City, IA.
+*	**Borcherding, N.**, Voigt, A., Liu, V., Link, B.K., Zhang, W., & Jabbari, A. (2019, May) Single-cell profiling of cutaneous T-cell lymphoma reveals underlying heterogeneity associated with disease progression.
+Presented at the Society for Investigative Dermatology Annual Meeting in Chicago, Il.
 *	**Borcherding, N.**, Bormann, N., Zhang, W. (2018, January).
 Using data analytics to predict and improve cancer immunotherapy response.
 Presented at the American Physician Scientist Association Midwest Regional Meeting in Iowa City, IA.
 * **Borcherding, N.**, Jo, S., Zhang, W. (2017, October).
 Targeting mismatch repair for basal-like breast cancer.
 Presented at the Cancer Biology Training Consortium Annual Meeting in Portland, OR.
 *	Feagle, T., **Borcherding, N**., Hoffmann, D. Students Prefer 3D Anatomy Videos for Prelab Preparation Compared to Traditional Resources and Usage is Related to Class Performance.
 Presented at the annual Experimental Biology Conference in Chicago, IL.